digitaledgeit/js-service-oracle/README.md

 #### .factory(name : string, value : string|function : ServiceOracle

-Register a function or module path as a service factory.
+Register a function or module path as a factory for creating services.

 #### .locator(locator : ServiceOracle) : ServiceOracle

-Register another locator to to locate services in.
+Register another locator to proxy service location to.

 ## Changelog